b0ul17/nuxt-presentation/slides.md

 # Code Splitting
-Built-in code splitting ensures that only the necessary code is loaded for each page, improving performance and and initial load time of the application.
+Built-in code splitting ensures that only the necessary code is loaded for each page, improving performance and initial load time of the application.

 <img
   v-click